allykgray/DetectionTutorialSpaceNet/README.md

 ![Coverage Layer and Input Image](imgs/coverage_comparison_overlay.png) Figure 7.
 Coverage layer output compared to example input image.

 With a few changes to the DetectNet network a deep neural network can be trained to identify buildings in this dataset.
 This configuration is not perfect and there is room for improvement and these results can be used as a starting point for others.

+##References
+Redmon, J., Divvala, S., Girshick, R., and Farhadi, A. 2015.
+You Only Look Once: Unified, Real-Time Object Detection. arXiv [cs.CV]. http://arxiv.org/abs/1506.02640.

+Szegedy, C., Liu, W., Jia, Y., et al. 2014.
+Going Deeper with Convolutions. arXiv [cs.CV]. http://arxiv.org/abs/1409.4842.